top of page

 Regardless of Mike Marburg's ongoing involvement, the special use permit limits any future owners from meaningfully changing the wellness and nature resort concept.
 It also limits growth and creates boundaries around what can and cannot happen in the future, regardless of new ownership or management.

 If you are interested in working at the resort either during construction or afterwards, please feel free to send Greg McCarley an email with your contact information and background.
-We will not open until 2027, so our hiring process does not start in earnest until early that year.
+We will not open until late 2027/early 28, so our hiring process does not start in earnest until the summer of 2027.
 Thank you for your patience!